mwpenn94/Ecommerce-CMS-Made-in-Sinatra-Swanky-Art-Shop/README.md

 ## Description

 This is a Simple Ecommerce Application.
-It allows a user to create an account, create, read, and update information related to orders of the single listed item for sale, as well as cancel their orders.
+It allows a user to create an account, create, read, and update information related to their orders of the single listed item for sale, as well as cancel and subsequently delete their orders.

 [Watch this video to understand how this app works!]()